 Notable Dates to Look Forward To

-Before we go any further, here are some major things to expect and look forward to at Disneyland Resort in 2023 and 2024:
+Before we go any further, here are some major things to expect and look forward to at Disneyland Resort in 2024:

 - Late 2024 – Splash Mountain reopening as Tiana’s Bayou Adventure